jnuqui/goofy-text/README.md

 # Problem

-My girlfriend and I, who are dating long-distance, developed an inside joke type in a way that indicates the use of a goofy tone of voice.
+My girlfriend and I, who are dating long-distance, have a running joke where we type in a way that indicates the use of a goofy tone of voice.
 It was a way to bridge the gap of communication over texting to supplement our use of emojis and gifs.

 For example: